 far more effective - since clients could learn from interpersonal experience with other members

-more affordable- the price is usually half of a price for an individual session
+more affordable- the price is usually half of the price for an individual session

 than in an individual session.

-Instead of safe-enough distance which makes one becomes emotionally detached or numb, in the group, they would have safe-enough space for exploring their emotions and experiences in the “here and now situation”- with other members of a group and a therapist.
+Instead of a safe enough distance which makes one become emotionally detached or numb, in the group, they would have safe enough space for exploring their emotions and experiences in the “here and now situation”- with other members of a group and a therapist.

-Basic idea in group-analytic psychotherapy is that each member has their own history of interpersonal relations which they bring to the group and which will sooner or later be revealed.
-Once some dysfunctional or toxic patterns are revealed “here and now”, they could be analysed, interpreted and in upcoming group process some new, healthier and more adjusted patterns could be explored and exercised first in the session, and then in everyday life.
+The basic idea in group-analytic psychotherapy is that each member has their own history of interpersonal relations which they bring to the group and which will sooner or later be revealed.
+Once some dysfunctional or toxic patterns are revealed “here and now”, they could be analyzed, and interpreted, and in the upcoming group process some new, healthier, and more adjusted patterns could be explored and exercised first in the session, and then in everyday life.

 Among more than 10 therapeutic factors in group psychotherapy, three of them proved as most important:

-Instillation and maintenance of hope: hope is crucial in any psychotherapy, but in the group, members could observe improvement of other group members, which could encourage themselves.
+Instillation and maintenance of hope: Hope is crucial in any psychotherapy, but in the group, members could observe the improvement of other group members, which could encourage them.

-Universality: especially in the early stages of the group, the disconfirmation of client’s feelings of uniqueness is a powerful source of disclose concerns similar to their own, clients usually describe this feeling as “ we are on the same boat” experience.
+Universality: Especially in the early stages of the group, the disconfirmation of the client’s feelings of uniqueness is a powerful source of disclosing concerns similar to their own, Clients usually describe this feeling as a “ we are in the same boat” experience.

-Interpersonal learning: group becomes a hall of mirrors, as members build mutual relationships with other members, give and receive feedback and learn to accept themselves as well as others with all their virtues and flaws.
-In advance stages of group dynamics, when old, dysfunctional patterns are unrolled, group could become a corrective emotional experience for all participants.
+Interpersonal learning: The group becomes a hall of mirrors, as members build mutual relationships with other members, give and receive feedback, and learn to accept themselves as well as others with all their virtues and flaws.
+In advanced stages of group dynamics, when old, dysfunctional patterns are unrolled, the group could become a corrective emotional experience for all participants.